Anil Aggrawal's Internet Journal of Forensic Medicine and Toxicology

 Anil Aggrawal's Internet Journal of Forensic Medicine and Toxicology is an online scientific journal covering forensic medicine and toxicology and allied subjects such as criminology, police science, and deviant behavior.
 It is one of the most widely read and popular peer-reviewed forensic medicine journals in the world.
-The journal is published semiannually and is indexed by EMBASE, Chemical Abstracts Service, Locatorplus, EBSCO, Indianjournals.com, and Scopus.
+The journal is published semiannually and is indexed by EMBASE, Chemical Abstracts Service, Locatorplus, EBSCO, Indianjournals.com, Scopus and Emerging Sources Citation Index (ESCI) by Clarivate.
 It was established by Anil Aggrawal (Maulana Azad Medical College, New Delhi) in 2000.

 Thematic issues

 The journal has produced several thematic issues on forensic entomology edited by Mark Benecke of Germany, on crime scene investigation edited by Daryl Clemens, and on toxicology edited by V.V.Pillay of India.